-But if you're planning a trip and want to make the most out of it, my advice is to avoid December.
-The winter equinox (longer nights) makes it hard to do a lot of activities during the day unless you're a night person and know how to drive in snowy conditions.
+If you're planning a trip to Iceland and want to make the most out of it, my advice is to avoid December.
+The winter equinox (longer nights, shorter days) makes it hard to do anything unless you're a night person or can navigate in snowy conditions.
 The only silver lining was that it was low season.
 There were fewer tourists: so it was easier to walk around and not bump into people.

 On the day of the trip, I wanted to confirm our reservations, so I called the boat company.
-Sometimes, being paranoid can be good.
-We would have never gotten on that boat if I hadn't called.
+Sometimes, being paranoid is good because we would have never gotten on that boat if I hadn't called.
 Apparently, our names were not on the list even though I booked online weeks ago.
 We were lucky that the person on the phone was very reasonable.
-I gave him our confirmation number and names and pretty soon, a man picked us up at a meeting point.
+I gave him our confirmation number and names.
+Pretty soon, a man picked us up at a meeting point.

-He looked stressed out and annoyed as he drove frantically towards our destination.
-There was no explanation or conversation the entire trip and the silence felt awkward.
-When we got there, everyone was already inside the boat and the crew was waiting for us—the very last passengers.
+He looked pissed off and annoyed as he drove frantically to the pier.
+There was no explanation—or apology—and the silence was awkward.
+When we got there, everyone was already inside the boat, and the crew was waiting for us—the very last passengers.

-Glaring eyes met us as we walked past people already settled in their seats.
+Judging eyes followed us as we walked past people already settled in their seats.
 I felt my face flush.
 It wasn't our fault but how were they supposed to know that?
 They probably thought we overslept or something.
-The boat's engine started seconds later and everyone resumed to their original state.
-Oh thank God!
+The boat's engine started seconds later, and everyone resumed their business.
+Oh, thank god!

-There's a narrow staircase that led to the bottom of the deck.
-We grabbed a couple of overalls that looked like something fishermen wore when they go out fishing in the deep sea.
-The ones you'd often see in reality shows like Deadliest Catch.
+There's a narrow staircase that leads to the bottom of the deck.
+We grabbed overalls that looked like something you see in deep-sea fishing shows.

-It wasn't easy moving around because of the consistent tilting of the boat.
-People stood by the edges and kept their eyes focused on the sea.
-I imagined seeing one or two whales coming out of the ocean, swimming close to the boat as we admired its gracefulness.
-I've always had this strong love for the ocean and anything living in it.
+Moving around wasn't easy because of the consistent shifting of the boat.
+People stood by the edges and kept their eyes fixed on the sea.
+I imagined seeing one or two whales jumping out of the ocean, swimming close to the boat.
+I always had a profound love for the sea and the creatures living in it.
 I used to have an encyclopedia when I was a kid that had pictures of sharks and whales.
 I read it more than I could count.

 Hot chocolate sounds good right now.
-My body was warm thanks to the suit but my face and hands were freezing.
-Every now and then, rain would pour, followed by mild snow, and then rain again.
-It was as if the sky was in a state of indecisiveness.
+My body was warm thanks to the suit, but my face and hands were freezing.
+Every now and then it would rain, followed by mild snow, then rain again.
+It was as if the sky could not make up its mind about the weather.

-The guide sat on top of an elevated platform reciting facts about whales in his monotone voice.
-Everyone was eager to see whales that every time someone pointed at something, people turned towards that direction only to find that it was a false alarm.
-People were starting to get bored and after a few hours of standing around, some went back inside to keep warm.
-Jeremie decided to go back inside as well and fell asleep in one of the seats downstairs for the rest of the trip.
+The guide sat above an elevated platform reciting facts about whales in his monotone voice.
+Everyone was eager to see whales that every time someone pointed at the sea, people turned to that direction only to find nothing.
+People eventually got bored and after a few hours of standing around, went back inside the deck to keep warm.
+Jeremie decided to follow them and was asleep for the rest of the trip.